 Pus between your teeth and gums

-There are differing categories of periodontitis.
-The most occurring type of periodontitis is a category which is usually termed as Chronic Periodontitis - this is the most occurring type of periodontal disease or perio illness.
+There are different categories of periodontitis.
+The most occurring type of periodontitis is a category which is usually termed Chronic Periodontitis - this is the most occurring type of periodontal disease or period illness.
 It is primarily or usually found in adults, though that does not mean children are not affected.
 That is, it can occur in youngsters as well.
-This type is usually caused by overtime buildup of infections.
+This type is usually caused by the overtime buildup of infections.
 Chronic Periodontitis usually occurs slowly and generally will over time get worse.
-This type of perio disease causes severe damage to the gum, teeth, and jawbone of the mouth.
-The jaw bone loss can end up with people losing a tooth or loss of a number of teeth, if not treated properly.
+This type of period disease causes severe damage to the gum, teeth, and jawbone of the mouth.
+The jaw bone loss can end up with people losing a tooth or loss of several teeth, if not treated properly.

-Necrotizing periodontal disease is usually featured with the death of the gum tissues, supporting bone and tooth ligament.
+Necrotizing periodontal disease has usually featured the death of the gum tissues, supporting bone, and tooth ligament.
 Necrotizing periodontal disease usually happens because there is no supply of blood to all these parts of the mouth.
-This is usually found in people with immune system conditions, such as being immuno-suppressed with ailments that may include HIV patients, cancer patients and various other conditions.
+This is usually found in people with immune system conditions, such as being immuno-suppressed with ailments that may include HIV patients, cancer patients, and various other conditions.

-Gingivitis can be caused by plaque which is the mildest stage of periodontal diseases.
-When inflammation and irritation around the gums of teeth or base of the teeth (gingiva), then this inflammation is generally referred to as Gingivitis.
-These diseases can be retracted using a professional treatment from the dentist and good oral care and hygiene.
+Gingivitis can be caused by plaque which is the mildest stage of periodontal disease.
+When inflammation and irritation are around the gums of teeth or the base of the teeth (gingiva), then this inflammation is generally referred to as Gingivitis.
+These diseases can be retracted using professional treatment from the dentist and good oral care and hygiene.